web3-storage/web3.storage/packages/api/README.md

 The HTTP interface implemented as a Cloudflare Worker

 ## Getting started

-Copy the `.env.tpl` to `.env` in root of the project monorepo.

-Create an account on https://magic.link and fill in the `MAGIC_SECRET_KEY` variable in the .env file.
+Please follow the instructions in the main monorepo [Readme](../../README.md#getting-started) to setup the project.

 We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with PostgREST.

-The API backend uses the [Database package](../db/) to communicate and spin up the DB layer.
-In order to have the API backend package working you need to make sure the db underlying DB is set up.
+If you want to run this package in isolation, you can easily do it as follows.
-Please follow the setup instructions in the DB package [Readme](../db/README.md) first.
+Please be aware that you will need to have the environment variable setup as described in the root [README](../../README.md#getting-started).

 API package setup: